-- Hydrogen storage;
+- Hydrogen production & storage

-- Technical integration into electrical microgrids;
+- Technical integration into electrical microgrids

-- Power electronics for hydrogen technologies;
+- Power electronics for hydrogen technologies

-- Modeling, sizing and management of microgrids;
+- Modeling, sizing and management of microgrids

-We are looking forward to meet you.
+We are looking forward to meeting you in Nancy or online.

 The organization committee